VTS92/V-Profile-Matrix/README.md

 - **HVN (High Volume Nodes)** — areas of heavy institutional activity.
 Act as strong support and resistance.
 - **LVN (Low Volume Nodes)** — price gaps with little trading activity.
 Price moves through these rapidly.

-**Fair Value Gap (FVG) with Power Score** *(new)*
+**Fair Value Gap (FVG) Detection with Power Score**
-- Detects bullish and bearish FVGs filtered by an ATR-based volatility threshold (eliminates noise)
+- Bullish and bearish FVGs filtered by an ATR-based volatility threshold to eliminate noise
-- Each FVG is classified as **LVN (low-volume imbalance)** or **HVN (high-volume imbalance)** based on the volume density at the gap level
+- Each FVG is classified by liquidity context (Support / Resistance / Vacuum) and by the volume density at the gap level (LVN / HVN)
-- **Power Score (1–5)** — quantifies the strength of each LVN imbalance combining three factors:
-  - **Vacuum factor** (primary weight) — how empty the volume profile is at the gap's price
-  - **Gradient factor** — how steep the volume drop is versus adjacent price levels
-  - **Kinetic factor** — gap size relative to ATR (volatility-normalized energy)
+- **Power Score (1–5)** — a composite metric combining volume-vacuum intensity, local volume gradient and gap size relative to ATR, surfaced as a structured label (e.g. `VAC-L5`)
-- The score appears as a numeric label next to each LVN, making it instantly clear which imbalances deserve attention

-**PowerBox — Core Vacuum Zone** *(new)*
-- Inside each LVN, a smaller inner box marks the **single bin with the lowest volume** — the zone where price is most likely to accelerate through
-- Provides a precise execution target inside the wider FVG range
+**Historical Tracking & Mitigation Monitoring**
+- Optional historical display of past volume profiles and Value Areas per anchor period
+- LVN mitigation tracking — monitors when price revisits and fills a previously identified low-liquidity zone

-**Adaptive Profile Rendering** *(new)*
+**Adaptive Rendering**
-- Profile elements (polyline, Value Area, secondary POC) auto-hide when the chart timeframe meets or exceeds the anchor timeframe — keeping higher-timeframe charts clean while preserving POC and FVG visibility
+- Profile elements automatically hide when the chart timeframe meets or exceeds the configured anchor timeframe, keeping higher-timeframe charts clean while preserving POC and FVG visibility
-- No more manual toggle: the indicator reacts to the chart you're on

 ---